mmuehlbeyer/kafka-zk-to-kraft/readme.md

 therefore we need to make some adoptions to our configs:

 remove/comment the following in broker.yml
-there are some template files available in templates [subdirectory](./subdirectory) (final files after finishing migration)
+there are some template files available in  [templates](./templates) (final files after finishing migration)

 ```yml
       #KAFKA_ZOOKEEPER_CONNECT: zookeeper01:2181,zookeeper02:2181,zookeeper03:2181